ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 ## Curve Fitting

 Curve fitting gives you the relationship between the two variables, highlighting the strongest trend in the data.
-It is determined by the entire data set, which makes it more accurate than only using a single data point.
+It is determined by the entire data set, which makes it more accurate than using only a single data point.
 Thus, it reduces experimental errors.

 Choosing which curve to use (line, parabola, exponential, etc.) for your data can take some practice.
 Your choice may depend on a few factors.

 - What does theory suggest it should be?
 - What message are you trying to convey to the reader?
-- Does the data suggest you've selected the correct curve?
+- Do the data suggest that you&rsquo;ve selected the correct curve?

-For most of the Physics 6\*L you will be doing linear fits to data, but there will be occasions where we need something non-linear.
+For most of Physics 6\*L you will be doing linear fits to data, but there will be occasions where we need something non-linear.
 For that reason, we will provide examples mainly of linear fits, but keep in mind that these guidelines apply to any curve fit.

 ## How to analyze a fit:

 For this example we will consider a student, Jillian, who is investigating different types of engines in her model rocket.
 She wants to evaluate the thrust of the different engines as a function of time.

 1.  **Outliers**.
-These may be due to experimental error or typing the data in the plotting program.
+These may be due to experimental error or to mistakes in typing the data into the plotting program.
 When you see an outlier you should stop and assess it.
-In this class, more often then not, it is because a scale was read wrong, some data was transcribed incorrectly, or there was an error in the data collecting tool.
+In this class, more often than not, it is because a scale was read wrong, some data were transcribed incorrectly, or there was an error in the data collecting tool.

 :::Note
 DO NOT REMOVE AN OUTLIER without a good reason!
 :::

-On her first run she sees an outlier in her data set, shown in [Fi](#Fi-jill1).
-She takes a closer look at her measurement system and realizes there is a loose cable which causes intermittent failures.
-She decides this run was not valid, and does the experiment again.
+On her first run, Jillian sees an outlier in her data set, shown in [Fi](#Fi-jill1).
+She takes a closer look at her measurement system and realizes that there is a loose cable, which causes intermittent failures.
+She decides that this run was not valid, and she does the experiment again.

 :::Figure jill1 xl
 ![Jill's Line of Best Fit and apparent outlier](imgs/Lab1/OutlierSheet.png) Jill's Line of Best Fit and apparent outlier
 :::

-2. The curve fit is **balanced**, i.e. roughly the same number of points lie above the line as below it.
+2. The curve fit is **balanced**, *i.e.*, roughly the same number of points lies above the line as below it.
 This time Jillian plots her data in [Fi](#Fi-jill2) and sees what looks like a balanced fit with no outliers.
-There are roughly the same number of points above an below the line of best fit.
+There is roughly the same number of points above and below the line of best fit.

 :::Figure jill2 xl
 ![ Line of Best Fit after removing the outlier ](imgs/Lab1/LinearFit.png) Line of Best Fit after removing the outlier
 :::

-3. As shown in [Fi](#Fi-jill2)  the data should be randomly above and below your fit.
-For instance, if you fit a line to your data and notice that data starts off below the line, then goes above, and then below again, your data likely isn't represented by a line, but something else.
+3. As shown in [Fi](#Fi-jill2), the data should be randomly above and below your fit.
+For instance, if you fit a line to your data and notice that data start off below the line, then go above, and then below again, your data likely aren&rsquo;t represented by a line, but by something else.

-When Jillian takes data for her second engine, plots and does a linear fit she obtains the plot in [Fi](#Fi-jill3).
+When Jillian takes data for her second engine, plots and does a linear fit, she obtains the plot in [Fi](#Fi-jill3).

 :::Figure jill3 xl
 ![](imgs/Lab1/QuadLinear.png)
 :::

-Notice how the the data starts above the fit, then goes below the fit, then back above the fit.
-Jillian recognizes that this means her data is not linear because the data she be randomly above and below the fit as in Figure 9.
+Notice that the data start above the fit, then go below the fit, then back above the fit.
+Jillian recognizes that this means her data are not linear, because the data should be randomly above and below the fit as in Figure 4.

-She reads the manufacturer data sheet for the second engine and learns the thrust should increase quadratically in time, so she decides to fit a parabola to the data, as in [Fi](#Fi-jill4).
+She reads the manufacturer data sheet for the second engine, and learns that the thrust should increase quadratically in time, so she decides to fit a parabola to the data, as in [Fi](#Fi-jill4).

 :::Figure jill4 xl
 ![](imgs/Lab1/QuadQuad.png)
 :::

-Notice how the curve follows the data more closely and how the data is randomly distributed around the curve.
-This is sign of using the correct function to fit your data.
+Notice that the curve follows the data more closely and that the data are randomly distributed around the curve.
+This is sign of using the correct function to fit the data.

 ::::::Exercise

 Below are two plots of the [population of California from 1900 to 1950](https://www.macrotrends.net/states/california/population).
-The data is the same in both of the plots but each has a different fit.
-The first one is a linear fit and the second is an exponential fit.
+The data are the same in both of the plots, but each plot has a different fit.
+The first one is a linear fit, and the second is an exponential fit.

 :::Figure
 ![Linear Fit](imgs/Lab1/CAPopLinear.png)